mycoopshop/signaturewiki/webpack-npm-cli-interactive-help.md

 ## Basic npm

-Run npm ping (https://docs.npmjs.com/cli/ping) to test the connection to the URL of the registry Run npm install webpack to download the main dependency, such as webpack
+Run npm ping (https://docs.npmjs.com/cli/ping) to test the connection to the URL of the registry

+Run npm install webpack@3 to download the main dependency, such as webpack@3

+Run npm view webpack to see the release date of webpack@3

-Run npm view webpack (https://docs.npmjs.com/cli/view) to view the webpack dependencies
+Run npm view babel-loader (https://docs.npmjs.com/cli/view) to view the babel-loader release dates

+Run npm install babel-loader@x.x.x where x.x.x is the version number with the closest release date to webpack@3

 Run npm explore webpack to customize the webpack package.json in a subshell (https://docs.npmjs.com/cli/explore)